ophub/amlogic-s9xxx-openwrt/build_kernel/README.md

 ## Usage

 You can install Flippy’s OpenWrt firmware and use it.
 If you want to define some plug-ins and make your own dedicated op firmware, you can use this script to generate a kernel package adapted to this github source code.
-You have two ways to get the kernel, one is to use the kernel file provided by Flippy to synthesize ***`(boot-${flippy_version}.tar.gz, dtb-amlogic-${flippy_version}.tar.gz & modules-${flippy_version}.tar.gz)`***, another way is to use the ***`Flippy’s kernel file`*** provided by him to extract.
+You have two ways to get the kernel, one is to use the ***`Flippy’s *.img file`*** provided by him to extract. another way is to use the kernel file provided by Flippy to synthesize ***`(boot-${flippy_version}.tar.gz, dtb-amlogic-${flippy_version}.tar.gz & modules-${flippy_version}.tar.gz)`***.
 The operation of these two methods is as follows:

 The first method:
 ```shell script